Blackburn: Olsson, Williamson, Kazim-Richards & Etuhu injured

 It is also feared Colin Kazim-Richards (ankle) could be out for three months.

 "We're down to the bare bones now in terms of numbers," manager Michael Appleton told BBC Radio Lancashire.

-Striker Kazim-Richards hurt his ankle in the second half of Saturday's game at Ewood Park and Appleton has said the indications of an early return are not good.
+Striker Kazim-Richards hurt his ankle in the second half of and Appleton has said the indications of an early return are not good.

 Olsson's injury was suffered after he was hit in the face with a ball during training on Friday, causing internal bleeding behind his eye.